-- Location impacts.
-Mitigation measures to address risks associated with site selection, land acquisition and resettlement, and encroachment on historical, cultural, and protected areas are: - For subprojects that will require small land acquisitions or easement and ROW negotiation to use someone else's property, the project shall apply the principles and procedures in the RPF (Annex 6); - For the establishment and/or rehabilitation of backyard fishpond and community ponds, closely coordinate with the Municipal Agriculture Office on the ecological and social condition of the site (i.e. topography, type of soil, flood levels, climatological records to determine the occurrence of flood, droughts, storms and other calamities in the area; and - Meaningful consultations with the affected community. - 2.
+- 5. Location impacts.
+Mitigation measures to address risks associated with site selection, land acquisition and resettlement, and encroachment on historical, cultural, and protected areas are: - For subprojects that will require small land acquisitions or easement and ROW negotiation to use someone else's property, the project shall apply the principles and procedures in the RPF (Annex 6); - Meaningful consultations with the affected community. - 6.
 Technical design standards.
 The installation and rehabilitation of Level I and II water supply should be according to the guidelines of Philippine Sanitation Code (PD 856) on Water Supply and guidelines developed in the 2012 Rural Water Supply Manual of World Bank.
-Based on PD 856, the location of the well shall conform with the following requirements: - No well site shall be located within a distance 25 meters radius on flat areas from sewage treatment plant, sewage wet well, sewage pumping stations, or a drainage ditch which contains industrial waste discharges or wastes from sewage treatment systems, sanitary landfill or land-irrigated sewage treatment plant effluent, sanitary sewers, septic tanks, cesspools, open jointed drainfields, animal feed lots or livestock pastures, dump grounds, especially in limestone areas; and; - Drilling water well within 50 meters distance from a cemetery is prohibited; - Water quality parameters from the WASH facilities should be within the acceptable standards of PNSDW; - Ensure adequate water is available for proposed extraction rates to ensure sustainable use and yields of groundwater resources; - Ensure that the well is accessible to the community and that the access route to the well is not susceptible to flooding; - Assessment of water quality and sustainability of the water source, and preparation of Water Safety Plan (as applicable) should be included in the project proposal of WASH subprojects. - 3.
+Based on PD 856, the location of the well shall conform with the following requirements: - No well site shall be located within a distance 25 meters radius on flat areas from sewage treatment plant, sewage wet well, sewage pumping stations, or a drainage ditch which contains industrial waste discharges or wastes from sewage treatment systems, sanitary landfill or land-irrigated sewage treatment plant effluent, sanitary sewers, septic tanks, cesspools, open jointed drainfields, animal feedlots or livestock pastures, dump grounds, especially in limestone areas; and ; - Drilling water well within 50 meters distance from a cemetery is prohibited; - Water quality parameters from the WASH facilities should be within the acceptable standards of PNSDW; - Ensure adequate water is available for proposed extraction rates to ensure sustainable use and yields of groundwater resources; - Ensure that the well is accessible to the community and that the access route to the well is not susceptible to flooding; - Assessment of water quality and sustainability of the water source, and preparation of Water Safety Plan (as applicable) should be included in the project proposal of WASH subprojects. - 7.
 Applicable Permit/s and Clearance/s.
-All permits and clearances should be secured prior to civil works.
-To avoid the risks of noncompliance, discussions on the ESMF, E&S instruments, applicable permits and clearance are part of the project development session with the community.
+All permits and clearances should be secured prior to minor civil works.
+To avoid the risks of noncompliance, discussions on the ESF, E&S instruments, applicable permits and clearance are part of the project development session with the community.
 Also, ensure close coordination with the concerned LGUs regarding the schedule and details of project activities.